mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/manifest_file/index.md

 ### Task

 Write the first few lines of your manifest file.
-You can use the text below or more discreet values and a description of your choosing.
+You can use the text below, or more discreet or descriptive values, and a description of your choosing.

 ### Example solution